ned2/typediff/docs/typediff.md

    $ sudo ln -s ~/typediff /var/www/html/
    ```

-3. Add the following Directory entries to the apache config file
+3. Add the following Directory entry to the apache config file
    /etc/apache2/sites-enabled/000-default.conf inside the VirtualHost
    entry.
 You can edit this file with the following command: